Mel Rojas: Career

 His best season was in 1992, when he posted a 7-1 record in 68 relief appearances.
 Rojas had an amazing 1.43 ERA in 100.2 innings, and a WHIP of 1.043.
 He primarily was the set up man for closer John Wetteland (37 saves in 1992), but Rojas was able to accumulate 10 saves that season.

 On May 11, 1994, Rojas struck out three batters on nine pitches in the ninth inning of a 4-3 win over the New York Mets.
 Rojas became the 19th National League pitcher and the 28th pitcher in major-league history to accomplish an immaculate inning.

-Mel Rojas joined Sinon Bulls of Chinese Professional Baseball League in Taiwan in 2004, played 11 games, posted 3 saves with 1.20 ERA and 14 strikeouts in 15 innings, but then was released by the team after the season ended.
+Mel Rojas joined the Sinon Bulls of the Chinese Professional Baseball League in Taiwan in 2004, played 11 games, posted 3 saves with 1.20 ERA and 14 strikeouts in 15 innings, but then was released by the team after the season ended.

 Personal life

 Mel Rojas is the nephew of Felipe, Jesús, and Matty Alou and the cousin of Moisés Alou.

 Mel Rojas' son, Mel Rojas Jr. was selected 84th overall in the 2010 Major League Baseball Draft by the Pittsburgh Pirates.
 He played for the KT Wiz of the KBO League from 2017 until 2020, winning the league MVP in 2020.
-He is currently playing for Hanshin Tigers of the NPB.
+He is currently again playing for the KT Wiz after playing for the Hanshin Tigers of the NPB.